History of erotic depictions: Sinosphere

+In Korea, chunhwa (Korean: 춘화; Hanja: 春畵) became prevalent during the Joseon era.
+Although the era was known to be conservative about the relationship between men and women, the introduction and spread of commerce allowed erotic arts to be made by artists.

 The Chinese tradition of erotic art was also extensive, with examples dating back as far as the Yuan dynasty (1271–1368).
 The erotic art of China reached its peak during the latter part of the Ming dynasty (1368–1644).